 The better the after sales service and customer satisfaction, the more is the likelihood of a high involvement product being sold off again and again.
 Hence, holistic marketing is a crucial component of high involvement purchases.
 A marketing organization has to present a unified front and it has to involve marketing in all aspects.

-Here is our Video on High Involvement and Low involvement products.
+Here is our Video by Marketing91 on High Involvement products.